 - Often made false connections between subjects if they were too general and the syntax was too vague.
 E.g. ‘he hated the landlord so much that he moved into the house on Brunswick Street’ – TLC would incorrectly associate the landlord and the house.

-- Although it is possible to comprehend episodic input using the semantic network, it doesn’t incorporate these episodes into the network itself, i.e. it can only learn semantic relationships
+- Although it is possible to comprehend episodic input using the semantic network, it doesn't incorporate/add these episodes into the semantic network itself, i.e. it can only learn semantic relationships

-Studies on sentence varification times (Collins and Quillian 1969/72) show good support for the notion that reaction time increases as the semantic distance increases.
+Studies on sentence verification times (Collins and Quillian 1969/72) show good support for the notion that reaction time (RT) increases as the semantic distance increases.

 Problems for the TLC:

 It is unlikely that the precise representation chosen bears much resemblance to human semantic memory.
-However, TLC was hugely influential, first in demonstrating that it's possible to model SM and second, in influencing the development of consequent better models.
+However, TLC was hugely influential: - It demonstrated that it is possible to model SM - It influenced the development of subsequent, better models.

 The Spreading Activation Model

 Collins and Loftus assumed that semantic memory is organised on the basis of semantic relatedness or semantic distance.
-In this model elements are linked in a conductive manner - the more two elements are activated together the greater their conductivity.
-This is modeled through shorter links between nodes.
+Nodes that get consistently activated together form stronger connections that make it easier to excite each other. when you look at the network they show this by having shorter links between nodes.
 The shorter the link, the closer the semantic relation, and so the faster the brain will be at making the connection between the nodes.
 Furthermore, the longer a concept is accessed, the larger the spread of activation.
-When a concept is accessed activation spreads out from that node in all directions.
-The higher the conductivity the faster it spreads down that link.
-Whenever a person thinks hears or see a concept the appropriate node is activated.
-Like neurons, each intersection has a threshold and activation summates linearly from different inputs to the node.

 The principle of weak cognitive economy is basically a revised version of Collins and Quillian's cognitive economy principle that allows information to be stored at a lower node in the hierarchy if the link has been explicit, even if already stored at a higher level.
 If relations are not stored explicitly it is still possible to infer them using hierarchical information.